fouladi/peywand/README.md

 # Background

-I use many different laptops and PCs for work and private.
-So in the past I saved my bookmarks in different places.
-At some point I came up with the idea that I could save all links to a file in my Git repo.
-After that I only have to maintain this file.
+I use many different laptops and PCs for work and personal use.
+In the past, I saved my bookmarks in different places.
+At some point, I had the idea to save all my links to a file in my Git repository.
+After that, I would only have to maintain this file.

-To simplify the maintenance of this file I began to implement this tool.
+To simplify maintenance of the file, I began implementing this tool.
-And this is so `peywand` was born and it started growing.
-Now I store my bookmarks not in a file but in a `sqlite` DB.
+That's how `paywand` was born, and it started growing.
+Now, I store my bookmarks in an `SQLite` database, not a file.

 # Requirements